sujato/drafts/nikaya-introductions/nikaya-introductions-sujato/general-introduction.md

 ## Social Life

 The growing complexity of economic and political life required corresponding changes in social roles and responsibilities.
 Like any society in a time of change, people in the time of the Buddha were trying to balance their traditional values and structures with the new realities.
-It seems that people were for the most part reasonably well off, and we don’t hear about extreme endemic poverty and famine.
-Nevertheless, these things did occur, along with injustice, banditry, and economic uncertainty.
+It seems that people were for the most part reasonably well off.
+Still, poverty and famine, along with injustice, banditry, and economic uncertainty, were present and posed a very real threat.
 We hear frequent laments about how unpredictable wealth is, whether the older forms of wealth in cattle and land, or the newer forms in money and career.

 The Buddha was not a social revolutionary and did not overtly agitate for an overthrow of social systems, even those he recognized as unjust.
 Typically he would argue for a more just and fair implementation of existing norms.
 For example, rather than saying all societies should be democratic, he spoke of the moral duty of a king to look after his people.

-A man was supposed to earn funds so as to take care of his family and protect them.
-The money he earned was to be used to provide for his family, treating workers with kindness and decency, and not neglecting to assign some funds for savings, and some for donations to charity.
+A man was expected to earn a living so as to maintain and protect his family.
+He should use his earnings to provide his family with both essentials and luxuries, and to treat workers with kindness and decency, while not neglecting to assign some funds for savings, and some for donations to charity.

 A woman’s traditional role was to marry and bear children.
 Aside from this, her options were limited.
 We rarely hear of professional women aside from sex workers.
 In this context, the opportunity to become a nun allowed women to pursue their own spiritual and intellectual development, to act as leaders and teachers, and to be respected and supported in that role.